adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 This value makes the connection between Stack and Stackage.

 "_What is `lts-11.11`?_" - It's the long term support version of Stackage.<br>
-"_What is Stackage then?_" - It's a set of Haskell tools and libraries tested together making sure that the specified versions work together.<br>
+"_What is Stackage then?_" - It's a set of Haskell tools and libraries tested together in a snapshot making sure that the specified versions work together.<br>
+"_A snapshot?
+What's that?" - An LTS or Nightly release of packages.<br>
-"_Wait what?
-Isn't that a lot of work?_" - Oh yes it is, but the good thing is that this is in a huge part automated.<br>
+"_Isn't this a lot of work?
+Testing all these libraries together..._" - Oh yes it is, but the good thing is that it's automated for the most part.<br>
 "_How many people are working on this?_" - Maybe 7 or 8.<br>
-"_How ofter are the libraries tested?_" - Every night there is a release, and every couple of months, there is an LTS (long term support) major release.<br>
+"_How ofter are the libraries tested?_" - Every night there is a release, and every couple of weeks, there is an LTS (long term support) major release.<br>
 "_Which one should I use?_" - the LTS version of course.
 Unless you are curious and want to see how a library is changing daily.<br>
 "_But I have GHC installed globally on my computer.
 Is that used?_" - It depends.
 If the LTS version you specify in your project uses a different GHC version than what you have outside of Stack, that LTS specified GHC version will be installed.<br>
 "_Give me an example!_" - Sure.<br>